roussi/OCP-1ZO-819-PREPARATION-NOTES/README.md

   }
 }
 ```

+> *NOTE* Keep in mind that the value of length has nothing to do with the number of elements that are actually in use.
+It only reflects the number of elements that the array is designed to hold.

 ### ArrayList in Java
 Java array have some limitations such as fixed size; in order to use an array you should know its size in advance which is not suitable !
 Just like `StringBuilder` (for `String`), an `ArrayList` can change size (capacity) at runtime as needed.